MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-C-Energy-Water-Conservation-Standards/section-430.32.md

 \* Vr is the Rated Storage Volume (in gallons), as determined pursuant to 10 CFR 429.17.

-(e) *Furnaces and boilers* - (1) *Furnaces.* (i) The Annual Fuel Utilization Efficiency (AFUE) of residential furnaces shall not be less than the following for non-weatherized gas furnaces manufactured before November 19, 2015, non-weatherized oil furnaces manufactured before May 1, 2013, and weatherized furnaces manufactured before January 1, 2015:
+(e) *Furnaces and boilers*—(1) *Furnaces.* (i) The Annual Fuel Utilization Efficiency (AFUE) of residential furnaces shall not be less than the following for non-weatherized gas furnaces manufactured before November 19, 2015, non-weatherized oil furnaces manufactured before May 1, 2013, and weatherized furnaces manufactured before January 1, 2015:

 |                                                            Product class                                                             |AFUE  <br/>(percent)<sup>1</sup>|
 |--------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|